Using camelCase for component properties in Figma

 Out of habit, I capitalized every word — unless I was in too much of a hurry to reach the SHIFT key.
 My consistency continued to go downhill with phrases and compound words.
 I couldn’t make up my mind about the punctuation rules either.

-As much as I wanted to keep boolean properties short, sometimes it was too difficult to recall the meaning from their vague naming.
+As much as I wanted to keep boolean properties short, sometimes it was too difficult to discern their meaning from their vague names.
 So occasionally, I’d call them a grammatically correct question.

-And Component Properties (that launched one and a half year after Variants) allowed me to change text strings and swap instances — meaning that one element could have multiple properties.
+And Component Properties (which came out one and a half year after Variants) allowed me to change text strings and swap instances — meaning that one element could have multiple properties.
 How do I deal with that?!
-Apparently, with an awkward pair of parentheses.
+(Apparently, with an awkward pair of parentheses.)

 There has to be a better way.